A(n Admittedly Subjective) List of America’s Very Best National Parks

 I love lists.

-Whether it’s a compilation of the year’s top movies, the best restaurants in California, or the best rock and roll artists of all time, count me in.
+Whether it’s a compilation of the year’s top movies, the best restaurants in California (out-doing even the best restaurants in Bozeman where I grew up), or the best rock and roll artists of all time, count me in.
 I delight in making my own such lists, critiquing others’, and debating the relative merits of each.

 With this week’s celebration of the National Park Service’s centennial anniversary, I’ve heard and read lately about lots of folks’ favorite national parks.
 It’s a subject about which people have passionate views, and regarding which reasonable minds can and do often differ widely.
 That’s because the particular parks, monuments and historical sites that together comprise our vast national park system resonate to a greater or lesser degree based on any number of an individual’s subjective, personal criteria.